pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 ./src/profile.sh
 ```

-4. Plot the attacks performance for the profiled attacks:
+4. Save the plots for the profiled attacks performance:

 ```bash
 ./src/attack_plot.sh
 ```

-5. Plot the attacks performance for the non-profiled attacks:
+4. Save the plots for the non-profiled attacks performance:

 ```bash
 ./src/attack_plot_cra.sh